sampsyo/cs6120/content/blog/2019-09-25-vril-vector-bril.md

 ------------------

 ### Arrays in Vril
-Definition of an array in Vril is a sequence of elements of any type (no type checking carried out) and the length being any Bril literal.
+The definition of an array in Vril is a sequence of elements of any type (no type checking carried out) and the length being any Bril literal.

 ### Initializing arrays in Vril
 Vril extends the grammar of Bril to include arrays by adding an `init` operator to initialize an array of length `l` as follows,